 Because participants look to their employers to tell them what to do through plan design, sponsors should be using participant inertia to their advantage.
-Optimizing the use of automatic features is among the strategies that likely have the biggest impact in improving personal funded ratios.
+Optimising the use of automatic features is among the strategies that likely have the biggest impact in improving personal funded ratios.
 Much like how organizations periodically review the funding policies for their pension plans, it is critical that employers understand the impact that their decisions (e.g., initial auto enrollment levels and what cap to use for auto escalation) have on funding DC liabilities.
-Periodic re-enrollment should also be discussed to get non-contributing employees to begin saving and defaulting current participants into a more appropriate asset allocation.
+Periodic re-enrollment should also be discussed to get non-contributing employees to begin saving and default current participants into a more appropriate asset allocation.

 We recommend triennial retirement readiness studies to evaluate progress and determine which levers will have the biggest impact.
 It is difficult to accurately determine what changes are necessary, or to measure the impact of prior decisions, without establishing the baseline and making periodic assessments.